 New Jersey Personal Injury Lawyer

 Recovering compensation for injured individuals is our NJ personal injury law firm’s ultimate goal.
 Our team of award winning personal injury attorneys will analyze your case, determine who’s responsible, and hold them accountable to the fullest extent of the law.
-Our attorneys specialize in handling difficult and complex cases against all types of defendants.
+Our personal injury attorneys in NJ specialize in handling difficult and complex cases against all types of defendants.
 We work hard to ensure that clients receive proper damages for their personal injuries.
 This may include pain and suffering, medical expenses, lost wages, emotional distress and loss of consortium.

 Our personal injury lawyers in New Jersey have successfully represented the seriously injured in practically every type of personal injury case, and we have won more than $1 billion for our personal injury clients.
 Our certified civil trial attorneys have won some of the largest settlements and verdicts in State history.
 In fact, we have won more eight and nine figure personal injury verdicts and settlements than any other New Jersey law firm.
 This includes the two largest personal injury jury verdicts in New Jersey history.
 You can also read about the landmark $125 million settlement that we obtained for a woman who was crushed by a utility pole and suffered paralysis.
 This is the largest personal injury settlement in New Jersey history.
 Results may vary depending on your particular facts and legal circumstances.

 At Mazie Slater Katz and Freeman, we routinely handle cases for our clients, winning them damages ranging from the hundreds of thousands of dollars to millions of dollars.
 Browse our personal injury cases that we have won in New Jersey.
 The amount of damages recovered depends on many factors, such as: